-A tile patio table is easy to clean and keep, especially so if you do regular maintenance works on it.
+A tile patio table is easy to clean and keep, especially if you do regular maintenance work on it.
 You can keep your tile patio table in pristine condition for years to come by simply doing these easy cleaning and maintenance steps.

 Step 1 - Know the Tiles' Surface

 Determine first the type of tiles used in the patio table.
 Natural stones, specifically slates, require gentle cleaning, while ceramic tiles must not be cleaned with abrasive tools that might scratch the surface of the tiles.